bratpeki/modern-milkytracker-guide/docs/ui.md

 ### "Split track options:"

-"Spreads" the notes apart into the number of subsequent channels selected by the user.
+"Spreads" the cells apart into the number of subsequent channels (tracks) selected by the user.
 `Block only` applies the changes to the block. `Insert note off` puts note-offs whenever a note is moved into a subsequent channel. `SPLIT` applies the splitting.